algorithmica-org/algorithmica/content/english/hpc/number-theory/inverse.md

 These theorems have a lot of applications.
 One of them is checking whether a number $n$ is prime or not faster than factoring it.
 You can pick any base $a$ at random and try to raise it to power $a^{p-1}$ modulo $n$ and check if it is $1$.
 Such base is called *witness*.

-Such probabilistic tests are therefore returning either "no" or "maybe".
+Such probabilistic tests are therefore returning either "no" or "maybe."
 It may be the case that it just happened to be equal to $1$ but in fact $n$ is composite, in which case you need to repeat the test until you are okay with the false positive probability.
 Moreover, there exist carmichael numbers, which are composite numbers $n$ that satisfy $a^n \equiv 1 \pmod n$ for all $a$.
 These numbers are rare, but still [exist](https://oeis.org/A002997).

 Unless the input is provided by an adversary, the mistake probability will be low.
 This test is adequate for finding large primes: there are roughly $\frac{n}{\ln n}$ primes among the first $n$ numbers, which is another fact that we are not going to prove.
 These primes are distributed more or less evenly, so one can just pick a random number and check numbers in sequence, and after checking $O(\ln n)$ numbers one will probably be found.